rosmord/sethy_font_project/README.md

 A sign will be made of strokes (technically, `svg:path`).
 Only one line-width will be used for the entire font (we might discuss this decision somehow).

+#### Font style ?

+This is somehow a problem.
+I don't believe too much in a *neutral* hieroglyphic font which would fit all time-period.
+At the same time, I understand that some users of JSesh find some of the current signs too peculiar.
+Some font designers, and in particular the earliest ones, with the Theinhardt font, chose Saite examples, which are a relatively good middle ground.
+In a completely unscientific attitude, I would tend to choose New Kingdom signs as a basis however.
+In any case, for the **main** font, the signs characteristics should be chosen in order to be as *typical* as possible.

+It also means that taking an actual glyph occurrence as the basis for drawing a sign is possible, but that the final font signs will probably be somehow artificial, with irrelevant details *removed* from the drawing.

+One might also consider providing secondary fonts, more rooted in a time-frame (old/middle/new-kingdom, late-period, Ptolemaic and Roman) ;
+They would be stored in different folders.

 ### (Future) Content

 As this font is currently supposed to be used by JSesh, MdC codes will be used to name the signs.
 The font will include :